OwOHamper/Valorant-skin-downgrader/README.md

 pip install -r requirements.txt
 ```

-To make the program start automatically create `main.py` shortcut in `shell:startup` startup
+To make the program start automatically on startup run [addToStartup.py](repo/addToStartup.py)
-accessible by pressing `Win+R` and typing `shell:startup`.

 ## Usage
 Run `config.py` to select which skins to downgrade.